 much tamer version of itself, not that you'd ever guess how flamboyant the site was given that most of the old content from those

-hyperbolic days has been taken offline.
+hyperbolic days is now offline.
 My not actually living in Tampa blew away much of the blog's energy after 2008 even though I keep it up and running

 as a static website today hoping to provide insight to newcomers and inspire future movements.
 There is still a blog component